SkymouseStudios/skymse-jekyll/_drafts/how-to-love-your-employees.md

 ---
 layout: post
-title: How to Encourage "Brand Consideration" Among Prospective Employees
+title: A Practical Guide to Catching the Brilliant, but Illusive Millennial.
-subtitle: A guide to catching the brilliant, but illusive millennial.
+subtitle: Branding Your Work Environment to Keep HR in the Resumes
 author: patrick (but really austin if we are being honest)
 img: ''
 permalink: "/how-to-find-and-keep-hardworking-millenial-employees"